dbca-wa/sdis/docs/source/administrators.rst

 The special roles of Biometrician, Herbarium Curator, Animal Ethics representative (unused), and Data Manager (unused), are appointed by a Superuser as SDIS groups in the respective Users' profiles.

+* Only a superuser can update the User Group.
 * BM or PL can grant BM's approval in Project Plans.
 * AE or PL can grant AE approval in Project Plans.
 * Each role needs to setup an email inbox rule.